 Fly into Dublin and get the Dublin City Tour Bus and make sure you get off at the Guinness Brewery if nothing else.
 That night go to Temple Bar, an area in Dublin famous for it's pubs and traditional Irish Music and the "craic" Then hop on the CItylink bus for €10 and within 2.5 hours you'll be in the West of Ireland in Galway.Wander down the cobblestones of Shop Street and pop into Taafes and Tigh Coili for the best traditional irish music and to meet some very intersting people, you never know who you'll meet here!
 Then head down onto Quay Street and hang out at the Spanish Arch, continue to Salthill (our beachside) and walk along the promenade.
 Take a tour bus then to Connemara or the Cliffs of Moher (in County Clare), or over to the Aran islands and spend the day cycling around the island.This is real Ireland and the scenery is breath taking.
 Here you'll also hear the locals speak our native language, Gaelic.
 Sligo is north of Galway and is often overlooked by tourists but it has amazing scenery and is full of lakes and mountains and the town itself is full of character and has a great student night life.
 Coming down from Sligo you should check out Westport in Mayo, it has about 7 gorgeous beaches all on the same road, so you can hit them all on the same day and pick your favorite.
 The town itself is a big hit with hens and stags and tourists during the summer.
-After Galway head south to Killarney another beautiful spot and then head further south to Cork, the 2nd biggest city to Dublin and full of historical spots, good markets and the bit of craic! and shopping if you want to do a bit after all the scenery spotting! :) over 6 years ago
+After Galway head south to Killarney another beautiful spot and then head further south to Cork, the 2nd biggest city to Dublin and full of historical spots, good markets and the bit of craic! and shopping if you want to do a bit after all the scenery spotting! :) almost 9 years ago